Alexey-Olegovich-byte/Alexey-Olegovich-byte/README.md

-Hi, l'm @Alexey-Olegovich-byte
+Hi, l'm @Alexey-Olegovich-byte.
-What to tell, here you decide to try studying online, but to honest, it looks strange,to put it mildly.
+What tell, here you decide to try studying online, but to honest, it looks strange,to put it mildly.
 Especially if oyu take into account all these abbreviations, it's just a dead end.